 Kenyan music is already killing it with NuNairobi musicians doing the most.
 Organizing more live shows, promoting their music videos online, selling cool badges and hoodies, and releasing quality albums on their own without record labels.
 It’s basically a DIY movement.
 And Kenyan filmmakers have decided it’s time to join the crew and create African magic.

-I’ll admit it – sometimes it takes an international award to recognize a Kenyan film.
-Luckily of late, they’ve been winning in plenty which is an indication of quality.
+I’ll admit it – sometimes it takes an international award to recognize a new Kenyan film.
+Of late, they’ve been winning in plenty which is an indication of quality.
 Now as long as I see a movie is Kenyan and has made it to the cinema, I’m in.

 If someone asked me what top Kenyan movies they should watch in 2018 (which you probably have subconsciously) here’s what I’d tell